Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 # Changelog

-draft-ietf-dprive-rfc7626-bis-03
+draft-ietf-dprive-rfc7626-bis-04

-* Brian Trammel: Add reference to DNS-over-QUIC, fix typo.
+* Tsvart review: Add reference to DNS-over-QUIC, fix typo.
 * Secdir review: Add text in Section 3 on devices using many networks.
 Update bullet in 3.4.1 on cellular encryption.
 * Section 3.5.1.1 - re-work the section to try to address multiple comments.
 * Section 3.5.1.4 - remove this section as now covered by 3.5.1.1.